ballerina-attic/ballerina-aks-deployment/README.md

 service/uuid-gen created
 ```

-Listing the pods in Kubernetes will show the current application being deployed successfully:
+When you list the pods in Kubernetes, it shows that the current application was deployed successfully.

 ```bash
 $ kubectl get pods